‘Fear comes to the surface’

 “If you like indie movies that mix genres in all the best ways, then do check out What Lies Below.
 You’ll get character-driven drama along with thriller, sci-fi, and horror.
 All wrapped up in a mystery that will be unveiled exactly as much as needed.”
 Heaven of Horror

 “The finer details of what Liberty sees and her mother does not is what ups the ante in a good way.
 John’s calm and insistent nature, his smooth tenor, and his ability to mesmerize Michelle makes Liberty look and feel like a jealous daughter.
-The audience sees what Liberty sees, however, and there is no mistaking that John is not normal.
-This is what saves the narrative from being just a story about who is telling the truth.”
+The audience sees what Liberty sees, however, and there is no mistaking that John is not normal.”
 Mother of Movies

 Scroll down for YouTube reviews